Frank Aliganga, MD

 Cooper University Health

-Dr. Aliganga's medical journey began at the Charles Drew University Medical Education Program at the David Geffen School of Medicine at UCLA, and he completed his residency training at Kaiser Permanente Los Angeles.
-After his residency, he pursued a Fellowship in Community Medicine at Kaiser Permanente, where he served four Federally Qualified Health Centers (FQHCs) and a Homeless Mobile Clinic in the Los Angeles area.
-Prior to returning home to South Jersey, he worked in a school-based community health center in Los Angeles, CA, where he provided care for at-risks youths and largely undocumented community.
-These experiences have greatly influenced his approach to patient care, instilling in him a strong commitment to addressing healthcare disparities and advocating for comprehensive, quality care for all patients.
+His medical journey began at the Charles Drew University Medical Education Program at the David Geffen School of Medicine at UCLA, followed by residency training at Kaiser Permanente Los Angeles.
+After residency, he pursued a Fellowship in Community Medicine at Kaiser Permanente, where he served four Federally Qualified Health Centers (FQHCs) and a Homeless Mobile Clinic in the Los Angeles area.
+Prior to returning home to South Jersey, he worked in a school-based community health center in Los Angeles, providing care for at-risk youth and underserved populations.